hasura/graphql-engine/docs/graphql/manual/event-triggers/payload.rst

      - Key-value pairs of column name and their values of the table
    * - timestamp
      - String
-     - Timestamp value
+     - Timestamp at which event was created.
    * - uuid
      - String
-     - A UUID value
+     - UUID value for the event
    * - name-of-trigger
      - String
      - Name of the trigger
    * - schema-name
      - String
-     - Name of the postgres schema where the table is
+     - Name of the schema for the table
    * - table-name
      - String
      - Name of the table